Does Cannabis Have Negative Interactions with Your Pharmaceuticals?

 So, it’s worth considering if and how cannabis produces negative interactions with your pharmaceuticals.

-Cannabis is absolutely contraindicated for people suffering from acute psychosis or severely unstable psychiatric problems.
+Cannabis is absolutely contraindicated for people who have acute psychosis or severely unstable psychiatric problems.
 It is prohibited for those already suffering severe cardiovascular, liver, or kidney disease.
-And, cannabis use may aggravate existing arrhythmias.
+And cannabis use may aggravate existing arrhythmias.

 1. Alcohol: Combined with alcohol, cannabis will increase dizziness, drowsiness, and poor motor control.

 2. Anticoagulants: Anti-platelet drugs thin the blood to reduce clotting.
 Cannabis may increase the risk of bleeding.
-Anti-coagulants include name brands like Coumadin, Xarelto, Pradaxa, Eliquis, and others.
+Anticoagulants include name brands like Coumadin, Xarelto, Pradaxa, Eliquis, etc.

 4. Protease inhibitors: Cannabis can reduce the effectiveness of antiviral pharmaceuticals like Agenerase, Reyataz, Prezista, and still more.